Code-Institute-Submissions/away-day/README.md

 ## Features

 ### Existing Features

-- locate the stadium for any club in the following leagues:
+- The starting point for any user story on AwayDay is the dropdown menu.
+Selecting any club crest from the following leagues will display the location of their home stadium:
     - Football/Soccer
         - [English Championship](https://www.efl.com/clubs-and-competitions/sky-bet-championship/);
         - [English Premier League](https://www.premierleague.com/);